-Join Steve Grisetti for an in-depth discussion in this video Getting to know the interface, part of Up and Running with Premiere Elements 14.
+Join Steve Grisetti for an in-depth discussion in this video Getting to know the interface, part of Learning Premiere Elements 14.

 - The Premiere Elements Video Editor is not one workspace, but it's actually several.
 In this session we're going to take a look at some of the various workspaces, what they do, and then how to customize them for your specific needs.
 When you first launch the program it will open into a welcome screen, which you can see right here.
 And from this welcome screen we can connect not just to the Video Editor, which is Premiere Elements, and the Organizer, which is the File Management Tool, we'll take a look at it in detail a little later in the course.
 But if you happen to have Photoshop Elements installed also on your computer, you have the option of launching into the Photo Editor from this same launch screen.